 Toot toot beep beep!
 I don’t admit this often, but I’m glad I can drive now.
-I passed my test in 2016 aged 32, so I was almost twice the age most people are when they first hit the road.
+I passed my dricing test at age 32, so I was almost twice the age most people are when they first hit the road.
 And for me, that was absolutely the best decision.

 Learning to drive is not always a young person’s game.
-In fact, I think for some people it’s a far better experience to wait until you’re at a later stage in life, and I’m going to tell you why that is below.
+In fact, I think for some people it’s a far better experience to wait learning to drive when you’re a bit older, and I’m going to tell you why that is.

 You can approach it with a more pragmatic attitude.
 Later in life you’ve probably accomplished a few things – perhaps a degree, a family, progressed in a career you enjoy, maybe even a Nobel prize.
 The point is, you know you’re capable of achieving good things when you set your mind to it, and this is not different.
 I started learning to drive right after I graduated (also as someone a bit older) and thought to myself “if I could do that, I can do this”

 You fully understand the implications of driving.
 You’ll be just that bit more mindful that you’re in charge of a machine that has the potential to both help and hinder yourself and others.
 That should help to ensure that you remain vigilent and consciously competent throughout your driving life.
 To this day I remember stock phrases and nuggets of wisdom that my instructor gave to me.

 You already know that a large majority of poeople on the roads have the potential to be dangerous dick heads.
 You may have been just a passenger until now but I bet you’ve seen it!
 I’d say the most important part of driving is to ensure you’re aware of other people’s mistakes and bad habits above your own.